Mati365/ckeditor5-rails/README.md

 ### Multiroot editor 🌳

-Multiroot editor allows you to create an editor with multiple editing areas.
-You can use the `ckeditor5_editor` helper with the `ckeditor5_editable` helper to define the editing areas.
-The `ckeditor5_toolbar` helper can be used to define the toolbar.
+The multiroot editor allows you to create an editor with multiple editable areas.
+It's useful when you want to create a CMS with multiple editable areas on a single page.

+- `ckeditor5_editor`: Defines the editor instance.
+- `ckeditor5_editable`: Defines the editable areas within the editor.
+- `ckeditor5_toolbar`: Defines the toolbar for the editor.

 ![CKEditor 5 Multiroot Editor in Ruby on Rails application](docs/multiroot-editor.png)